essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 Preparing data for MaxEnt
 ===========================

 There are two types of datasets required in Maxent; the species occurrence records and environmental covariates.
 Occurrence records are geographic points (i.e. coordinates) of species observation while environmental covariates are set of data that contains continuous or categorical values such as temperature, precipitation and land cover (*for details see* Pearson, 2007).
-To perform the modeling in Maxent, species occurrence should be in comma separated values (csv) and covariates should be in raster grid formats.
+To perform the modeling in Maxent, species occurrence should be in comma separated values (CSV) and covariates should be in raster grid formats.

 The goal of this section is to guide you how to prepare these types of data using the occurrence records of cebu black shama *Copsychus cebuensis* obtained from FFI field surveys on Cebu in 2012 and biolclimatic layers from WorldClim (http://www.worldclim.org/; Hijmans et al., 2005).